richardhaslam/frackit/paper.md

 A number of fractures is then generated for each orientation.
 Subsequently, the raw entities and the three volumes of the domain are cast into an instance of the `ContainedEntityNetwork` class.
-This can be used to define arbitrary many (sub-)domains, and to insert entities to be embedded in a specific sub-domain.
+This can be used to define arbitrarily many (sub-)domains, and to insert entities to be embedded in a specific sub-domain.
 The `ContainedEntityNetwork` computes and stores the fragments of all entities and sub-domains resulting from mutual intersection.
 Output routines for instances